zesk/build/documentation/source/guide/hooks.md

 - `version-current` - Outputs a string which displays the current application version.
 Default hook uses the `docs/release` directory.
 - `version-live` - The current published live version of the software.
 (Optional but **highly recommended.**)
+- `version-notes` - When a new release notes file needs to be generated, this generates the new file if you want something custom.
+- `version-notes-copyright` - And, if you want to have a custom copyright line, just add this hook.

 ## [Application Hooks](../tools/application.md)